radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

   RFC5176:
   RFC6614:
   RFC7360:
+  I-D.ietf-radext-deprecating-radius:
+  I-D.ietf-radext-radiusdtls-bis:

 venue:
   group: RADEXT
   mail: radext@ietf.org
-  github: freeradius/reverse-coa.git
+  github: /radext-wg/draft-ietf-radext-reverse-coa

 --- abstract

-This document defines a "reverse change of authorization (CoA)" path for RADIUS packets.
+This document defines a "reverse Change of Authorization (CoA)" path for RADIUS packets.
 This specification allows a home server to send CoA packets in "reverse" down a RADIUS/TLS connection.
 Without this capability, it is impossible for a home server to send CoA packets to a NAS which is behind a firewall or NAT gateway.
 The reverse CoA functionality extends the available transport methods for CoA packets, but it does not change anything else about how CoA packets are handled.

 --- middle